Beowulf (1999 film): Plot

 A castle-like outpost comes under attack by a creature, named Grendel, on a nightly basis.
 However, it refuses to attack the border lord Hrothgar.
 One of the outpost's residents, Pendra, escapes the following morning but is captured by a rival siege line who intend to kill her to prevent the outpost's evil from spreading.
-Pendra is saved by a mysterious warrior named Beowulf and rides with him.
-When she realizes Beowulf is riding for the outpost, she runs back to the siege line and is killed.
+Pendra is saved by a mysterious warrior named Beowulf and rides with him, but when she realizes Beowulf is riding for the outpost, she runs back to the siege line and is killed.
 Beowulf meets Hrothgar and is permitted to stay to help slay the beast.
 Hrothgar, his daughter Kyra, and his military leader Roland suspect that Beowulf was sent by a rival family to avenge the death of their son Nivri, Kyra's former husband.
 However, Kyra's suspicions dissipate when she realizes that Beowulf can sense evil.

-For a few nights, Hrothgar experiences nightmares, triggered by a succubus, about his late wife's suicide.
+For a few nights, Hrothgar experiences nightmares about his late wife's suicide, triggered by a mysterious woman who stalks him in his sleep.
 When Grendel attacks during the day, Beowulf and Hrothgar's remaining soldiers are forced to confront Grendel.
 They evacuate the women and children to a sanctuary, but they are immediately slaughtered by Grendel.
 Beowulf manages to wound Grendel, but is also wounded in the process.
 As Kyra attends to Beowulf, Roland confesses his romantic feelings for her; however, she only sees him as a brother.
 After Beowulf recovers, Kyra reveals that Nivri was an abusive spouse and she killed him after he attempted to force himself on her.
 Beowulf believes she was justified.
 Beowulf faces Grendel again and severs its arm.
-Believing Grendel to be dead, the survivors celebrate and Roland is visited by the succubus.
+Believing Grendel to be dead, the survivors celebrate and Roland is lured by the woman, who kills him.

-Kyra discloses her romantic feelings to Beowulf and the two engage in intercourse.
-Afterwards, Beowulf reveals to Kyra that he is half-human because his mother was impregnated by Bael and he is able to suppress his inner evil by battling evil.
-Beowulf senses the succubus and rushes to find her.
+Kyra discloses her romantic feelings to Beowulf and the two have sex.
+Afterwards, Beowulf reveals to Kyra that he is half-human because his mother was impregnated by Bael and he is only able to suppress his inner evil by battling evil.
+Beowulf senses the mysterious woman and rushes to find her.
 Kyra and Hrothgar return to the dining hall to find everyone dead, including Roland.
-They encounter the succubus, who reveals herself to be Grendel's mother and Hrothgar as its father, hence why Grendel had spared him before.
+They encounter her, who reveals herself to be Grendel's mother and Hrothgar as its father, hence why Grendel had spared him before.
 Hrothgar's unfaithfulness led to his wife's suicide.
 Hrothgar attempts to kill the succubus but is killed by Grendel.
 Beowulf arrives and kills the beast.
-Grendel's mother attempts to appeal to Beowulf's inner evil, but fails and transforms into a giant humanoid spider-like creature.
+Grendel's mother attempts to appeal to Beowulf's inner evil to seduce him, but fails and transforms into a giant humanoid spider-like creature.
 After Beowulf defeats her, their battle forces the outpost to collapse on itself.
 Beowulf and Kyra escape, and she convinces him to let her accompany him on his journeys.